Henry P. Fennern House

 The Henry P. Fennern House is a historic building located in the West End of Davenport, Iowa, United States.
 This house dates from 1902 and was built by Henry P. Fennern, who had worked as a shipper for a local wholesale grocer, the J.F.
 Kelly Company.
 While the asbestos "brick" siding is not original, the decorative detail in the front gable is original to the house.
-It features three types of shingles and a small widow set in curved reveals.
+It features three types of shingles and a small window set in curved reveals.
 This detail suggests Shingle style architecture.
 Another detail of the house, now missing, is the recessed, corner entrance with a spindle screen above.
 The house has been listed on the National Register of Historic Places since 1984.